 This helps with performance, since you will only download the files that you actually need to view or edit.
 Furthermore, as an added safety feature, the Windows Client automatically skips potentially problematic files that begin with a leading period in the name, windows thumbnail cache files (thumbs.db), Mac OSX index files (.DS_Store), and certain Temporary files (.tmp).

-One potential problem is that you may want to know what files have been skipped, but some popular folder synchronization programs, such as Microsoft SyncToy (freeware), cannot access the Windows Client mounted drive if you want to run a direct comparison between the contents of the mounted drive and the original source folder (due to its Dynamic Sync nature).
+One potential problem with the dynamic sync technology is that you may want to know what files have been skipped, but some popular folder synchronization programs, such as Microsoft SyncToy (freeware), cannot access the Windows Client mounted drive if you want to run a direct comparison between the contents of the mounted drive and the original source folder.

 #This PowerShell script can be used to compare the contents of a Dynamically-Synced Mounted Cloud Drive Folder